Dignity in Later Life

 Since then Prama has come a long way and whilst we still deliver domiciliary care across Dorset we now do so much more.

-We offer many clubs tackling loneliness and isolation for older people,
+We offer many in person and online support clubs tackling loneliness and isolation for older people,

-We run Memory Lane groups for those with Dementia or who are struggling with their memory,
+We run groups for those living with Dementia or who are struggling with their memory.

 Chief Executive Officer